NebulaTheBot/Nebula/CONTRIBUTING.md

 - Copy the `example.env` file and replace the content with your own credentials inside a file called `.env`.

 ### Running
-- Run `npm i` to install all the modules needed by the bot.
+- Run `bun i` to install all the modules needed by the bot.
-- Run `npm run start`
+- Run `bun start`

 Be sure to open a pull request when you're ready to push your changes.
 Be descriptive of the changes you've made.